rubyide/vscode-ruby/readme.md

 ### Solargraph

 Solargraph now includes go to/peek definition and other language features.
 See the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) for more information.

+When using Solargraph it is recommended to set `ruby.intellisense` to `false`.

 ## TODO